osrf-migration/vrx-wiki/tutorials/Sand_Island_Basic.md

 # Setup

-Please, check the [setup instructions](https://bitbucket.org/osrf/vmrc/wiki/tutorials/SystemSetup) before running this tutorial.
+Please make sure you've set up your system using one of the options suggested in the [System Setup] (https://bitbucket.org/osrf/vmrc/wiki/tutorials/) tutorial before running this tutorial.

 # Run instructions